Workflow Guide

 Related guides: AI Follow-Up System for Small Business, AI Weekly Report for Small Business, and AI Operations Assistant for Small Business.

-Questions to ask before expanding AI automation
+Questions to ask before expanding AI

 Do not expand just because the first workflow worked once.
 Expand when the review shows repeatable value and clear guardrails.